bellflight/AVR-Python-Libraries/README.md

 The generator that turns this definition file into Python code is the homebrew [build.py](build.py), so double-check that the output makes sense.

+To generate the documentation, run the `build.py` script with the `--docs` option.
+This requies that Node.js is installed, and `npm` install hs been run.